ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ## 1.4 Get access to Kubernetes Dashboard.

-To get access to dashboard, I started minikube and enabled `dashboard` plugin.
-Then I opened minikube dashboard.
+To get access to the dashboard, I started Minikube and enabled the `dashboard` plugin.
+Then I opened the Minikube dashboard.

 ![image](https://github.com/user-attachments/assets/dde99510-ae1a-4a08-8bb2-63415002c02c)